Chinese court upholds Ai Weiwei tax fine

 Ai has said that even if he eventually loses his case, Chinese citizens can at least use it as an example to debate and hold government bodies to account.

-(Additional reporting by Ben Blanchard, Michael Martina and Andrew Quinn; editing by Jonathan Thatcher, G Crosse)
+(Additional reporting by Ben Blanchard and Michael Martina, Editing by Jonathan Thatcher)